InternetOfUs/personal-context-builder/README.md

 ![map example middle level](./media/middle_level_map.png)
 ![map example low level](./media/low_level_map.png)

+# API Usage

+Full openapi documentation available [here](http://swagger.u-hopper.com/?url=https://bitbucket.org/wenet/wenet-components-documentation/raw/master/sources/wenet-personal_context_builder.json#/)

+The API provides user's routine with two routes:

+*  `/routines/` for all routines for all users
+*  `/routines/<user_id>/` routine for specific user

+Routines are a dict with model as key, values are dict with user_id as key and list of float as routine of the user.

+It's possible to filter models base on name with the parameters `models`.
+Example to get only `SimpleBOW:PipelineBOW` : `/routines/?models=SimpleBOW:PipelineBOW`.
+It's possible to add several time `models` parameter to get multiple models.

+List of available models can be retrieved with the route `/models/`

+You can get the N closest users from a location with the route `/closest/<lat:number>/<lng:number>/<N:number>/`

+You can compare the routines of users by using `/compare_routines/` (e.g `/compare_routines/mock_user_1/SimpleLDA:PipelineBOW/?users=mock_user_2&users=mock_user_3`)

 # Wenet entry points

 Wenet have a single entrypoint for all functionality.
 By typing `python3 -m wenet_cli_entrypoint --help`, you can have the help